-Direct contributions and handouts to the fossil fuel industry
+Direct contributions and handouts to the fossil fuel business

 State capital injections

-The Queensland and Western Australian state governments regularly hand out capital injections to state-owned electricity generators.
+The Queensland and Western Australian state governments regularly dole out capital injections to state-owned electricity companies.
 In 2014, these injections totalled more than $600 million.

-These state-owned power companies include Horizon Power, Verge Energy (Synergy Generation), CS Energy Limited and Stanwell Corporation Limited.
-They produced a combined total of 37,000 GWh in 2014, almost all of which came from burning fossil fuels.
+The companies include Horizon Power, Verge Energy (Synergy Generation), CS Energy Limited and Stanwell Corporation Limited.
+Together they produced a total of 37,000 GWh in 2014, most of which came from burning fossil fuels.

-A number of states have also provided capital injections to support port infrastructure developments that have enabled further coal exportation.
-The worst offender, Queensland, has spent over $2.2 billion of public money over the past two years on rail and port infrastructure, much of which supports fossil fuels and coal exportation in particular.
-Works on the RG Tanna Coal Terminal at Gladstone port alone have cost the Queensland government $135 million over the past two years.
+Several states also offer capital injections to support port infrastructure developments that enable further coal exports.
+The worst offender, Queensland, spent over AUD$2.2 billion of public money between 2013-14 on rail and port infrastructure, much of which supports fossil fuels, particularly coal exportation.
+Works on the RG Tanna Coal Terminal at Gladstone port alone cost the Queensland government $135 million over those two years.*